Understated, Intentional, Timeless: Your Fashion Guide to Fine Jewelry for Beginners

 One of the first things Brahe shared with me was a charming recollection of her childhood: “My earliest memory of jewellery is watching my father search all night for my mother’s lost Cartier watch along the waterfront in Hornbæk, Denmark.
 It held such meaning for her, and seeing the relief on her face when he found it made me understand, even as a child, how deeply jewellery can become part of someone’s life.”
 Brahe’s understanding of the relationship between a piece and its wearer is manifest in her work.

-During my visit to the new NYC Boutique on Madison Avenue (a beautifully intimate and heavily curated space), I witnessed Brahe’s enigmatic whimsy.
-“My designs often begin with a feeling — something I sense but can’t yet describe,” said Brahe.
+During my visit to the new NYC boutique on Madison Avenue (a beautifully intimate and heavily curated space), I witnessed Brahe’s enigmatic whimsy.
+“My designs often begin with a feeling—something I sense but can’t yet describe,” said Brahe.
 The cascading pearls, architectural finishes, oceanic references, and sculptural diamonds are all conscious details designed to elicit emotion in the wearer.
-It only made sense when she told me how she spent her younger years encompassed by antiques and heirlooms, which she links to “[her] desire to create pieces that feel timeless."
+It only made sense when she told me how she spent her younger years encompassed by antiques and heirlooms, which she links to her "desire to create pieces that feel timeless."

 Those who wear a Sophie Bille Brahe piece return because, as Brahe puts it, “they feel connected to the universe we’ve created.
 Each piece is designed to complement the next, so their collection becomes a personal narrative.”
 Brahe’s storytelling is evident throughout her work, from her Icon pieces, such as the Grande Ensemble Ocean ring, which she wears as a gift after the birth of her daughter, to her intricate pearlwork.
-For Brahe, purity and narrative are the emphasis: “How simply can you show a diamond, how clean can you show a pearl,” and how, “When you choose something that resonates deeply, it becomes a companion, something you carry through your days and perhaps pass on one day.”
+For Brahe, purity and narrative are the emphasis: “How simply can you show a diamond, how clean can you show a pearl,” and how “when you choose something that resonates deeply, it becomes a companion, something you carry through your days and perhaps pass on one day.”

 Kinn Studio

-Kinn’s dedication to designing modern heirlooms is not only inspiring, but also a solution for customers who want jewelry that feels heritaged.
+Kinn’s dedication to designing modern heirlooms is not only inspiring but also a solution for customers who want jewelry that feels heritaged.
 “A modern heirloom, through the lens of Kinn, is something that lives with you through different chapters of your life,” said Yoon.
-As my grandmother viewed her pieces, Yoon notes, “Fine jewelry collections are rarely built all at once.”
-Though “A necklace is usually the easiest place to start, especially a simple gold chain that you never have to take off,” recommends Yoon.
+As my grandmother viewed her pieces, Yoon notes, “fine-jewelry collections are rarely built all at once.”
+Though, “a necklace is usually the easiest place to start, especially a simple gold chain that you never have to take off,” recommends Yoon.
 She pointed out the Mia and Matisse Link Chains as beautiful beginner pieces.
-“I also love suggesting a small pair of gold hoops or huggies—they instantly elevate whatever you’re wearing,” shared Yoon—her recommendation: the Teardrop Hoop Earrings.
+“I also love suggesting a small pair of gold hoops or huggies—they instantly elevate whatever you’re wearing,” shared Yoon.
+Her recommendation: the Teardrop Hoop Earrings.

 Steph Mazuera

 My introduction to Steph Mazuera was through Who What Wear associate features editor Ana Escalante.
-Here’s Esclante on her bespoke engagement ring from the designer: “I first discovered Mazuera through TikTok, and after she randomly messaged me out of the blue one day, showing me a picture of a diamond she saw she thought would be perfect for me, I was convinced.
-Mazuera ended up creating my engagement ring—a half-bezel bypass setting sculptured around a one-of-a-kind buttery yellow pear-shaped diamond.
+Here’s Escalante on her bespoke engagement ring from the designer: “I first discovered Mazuera through TikTok, and after she randomly messaged me out of the blue one day, showing me a picture of a diamond she saw she thought would be perfect for me, I was convinced.
+Mazuera ended up creating my engagement ring—a half-bezel bypass setting sculptured around a one-of-a-kind buttery-yellow pear-shaped diamond.
 Over the last few months, I've collected a few of Mazuera's diamond basic pieces for everyday use since I've fallen so in love with her designs.”

-I met with Mazuera in her Downtown, NYC office to discuss her new line of everyday diamond pieces: the Billie Tennis Bracelet, the Alpi Earring, the Arc Tennis Bracelet, and more.
-All of which are handcrafted in New York.
+I met with Mazuera in her Downtown NYC office to discuss her new line of everyday diamond pieces—the Billie Tennis Bracelet, the Alpi Earring, the Arc Tennis Bracelet, and more—all of which are handcrafted in New York.
 Like Yoon, Mazuera encourages clients to start with the fundamentals.
-“I recommend starting with diamond studs or a classic tennis bracelet, pieces you can enjoy daily and use as the foundation for building an entire fine jewelry collection,” suggested Mazuera.
+“I recommend starting with diamond studs or a classic tennis bracelet, pieces you can enjoy daily and use as the foundation for building an entire fine-jewelry collection,” suggested Mazuera.

 Then, we touched on the delicate topic of lab-grown versus natural diamonds.
 Asking her to be succinct was difficult, given all its complexities.
 A bonus of Mazuera's consultation is her kind, educational tone and extensive industry knowledge.
 “There’s an undeniable romance to natural diamonds, formed over billions of years, but not every purchase needs to carry that weight.
-Labgrown offers a more effortless way in while still being real and enduring, especially when sourced with the same level of care and quality as natural stones," shared Mazuera.
+Lab-grown offers a more effortless way in while still being real and enduring, especially when sourced with the same level of care and quality as natural stones," shared Mazuera.

 Dorsey

 “Fine jewelry is an investment in the materials, but it’s really up to the customer and their budget,” clarifies Strachan.
-“A first-time buyer can start with high-quality lab-grown moissanite for a few hundred dollars or can opt for 14K gold and lab-grown diamond pieces,” Stratched goes on to note, “These stones are molecularly identical to mined counterparts.”
+“A first-time buyer can start with high-quality lab-grown moissanite for a few hundred dollars or can opt for 14K gold and lab-grown diamond pieces.”
+Strachan goes on to note, “These stones are molecularly identical to mined counterparts.”
 As a first-time buyer myself, I can appreciate Strachan’s clear presentation of Dorsey's approach to the lab-grown conversation.

 You’ll see that family is a common theme when talking about jewelry.
 Dorsey is no different.
 Here is Strachan's advice to shoppers: “Buy pieces that you’ll actually reach for every day.
 I always build my outfit around my jewelry, which is something I learned from my grandmother, Dorsey.
 She believed jewelry shouldn't be saved for a special occasion, and you should look for pieces that feel like an extension of your personal style.”
-She followed up with foundational pieces from Doresy’s collection.
+She followed up with foundational pieces from Dorsey’s collection.

 Aaryah

 In addition to her recommendations for a first-time fine-jewelry buyer—pinky rings, stackable bands, a unique pendant, and a diamond hand chain—Kothari shared her views on natural diamonds.
-“We ethically source our diamonds from places like Canada, which have stricter labor laws than the US,” shared Kothari.
+“We ethically source our diamonds from places like Canada, which have stricter labor laws than the U.S.,” shared Kothari.

 Blue Nile

-“As the original online jeweler, Blue Nile was founded on the belief that exceptional quality should be accessible, transparent, and delivered directly to the customer,” said Katie Liappas, Blue Nile’s Chief Merchandising Officer.
+“As the original online jeweler, Blue Nile was founded on the belief that exceptional quality should be accessible, transparent, and delivered directly to the customer,” said Katie Liappas, Blue Nile’s chief merchandising officer.

 Why Trust Us?